pookiee/learning-sql/README.md

 An SQL query walks sees two tables he walks up and asks "can I join you?"

 Today I learned how to combine unique SQL queries into one query using the UNION term which combines SELECT statements that could usually not be combined such as what I did looking up the average of sugars under a different where value (shelf).
 It is incredibly helpful because it allows efficiency when working.
+And It appears that
 ![sql cereal 2](https://user-images.githubusercontent.com/31829494/31257226-4536d1e2-a9ec-11e7-8412-595e9b63c386.PNG)

+I also figured out how to use mulitplay functions when selecting a column.
+I used both the average and round function in the query to find the augmented potass from the cereal table.
+The round function in SQLite is unique because you first enter the value that you want to round then the value you want it rounded to; it will automatically round off decimals unless otherwise noted in the second value of the round.